Last updated: 1 July 2017

 A near-new dwelling means a dwelling that has never been lived in, was sold but failed to settle.

 Applications for New Dwelling Exemption Certificates that are received from 7:30pm (AEST) 9 May 2017 which are approved will be subject to a condition that the developer may only sell a maximum of 50 per cent of the total dwellings in the development to foreign persons.
 This condition will not apply to existing approvals, or applications.

-This Guidance Note sets out the factors that will be considered when assessing an application for a new dwelling exemption certificate and the conditions that will normally apply to such certificates.
-It also provides information for foreign persons seeking to purchase dwellings covered by a new dwelling exemption certificate.
+This Guidance Note sets out the factors that will be considered when assessing an application for a New Dwelling Exemption Certificate and a Near-New Dwelling Exemption Certificate and the conditions that will normally apply to such certificates.

 New dwelling exemption certificate requirements

-Developers (either Australian or foreign) can apply for a new dwelling exemption certificate for a specified development provided that the development:
+Developers (either Australian or foreign) can apply for a New Dwelling Exemption Certificate for a specified development if the development: